konveyor/move2kube-website/docs/tutorials/migration-workflow/plan.md

   $ ls
   src		src.zip
   $ ls src
-  README.md		config-utils		customers-tomcat-k8s	customers-tomcat-legacy	docs			frontend		gateway			inventory		orders
+  README.md		customers-tomcat	docs			frontend		gateway			orders
   ```

 ## Planning using the CLI

-1. Run `move2kube plan -s src` to generate a plan on how to migrate our app to Kubernetes.
+1. Run `move2kube plan -s src` to generate a plan for migrating the multiple components of the app to Kubernetes.

     <details markdown="block">
     <summary markdown="block">